 Today at 8am was my appointment to have those freaking nose splints taken OUT!
 I was having crazy dreams about ripping them out (or were those fantasies...) so it was an exciting trip to the doctors office.
 Once in the patient's chair, Dr. Kim cut and pulled out the stitch that held the splints in place and that was pretty painful.
 I even teared up some.
 He wanted to make sure that I had eaten breakfast because apparently some patients of his have almost fainted at the relief/weird feeling that they experienced as he pulled out the splint.
 I thought he was exaggerating BUT... sorry if this sounds gross... it was one of the weirdest feelings I have ever felt.
 It felt like I was giving birth through my nostril.
 Both nostrils!
 But the splints were huge; at least TWICE the size of my nose.

 I asked the Doc if I could take a picture of them and he seemed a little surprised.
 Apparently I'm the first one to ask that.
 Wouldn't you want to see what was up your nose?!
 He didn't even show it to me after he pulled it out!
 He decided to give them to me.
 Yay.
+I was going to clean them up and put the in a little plastic baggie.
+I could have even carried them with me.
+What a great pickup line!
+See a cute guy in the mall, walk over to him, and say, "So, do you wanna see something cool?"

 Maybe not.
 Maybe I'll just throw them away.